moranr123/Karetou/Karetou/README.md

 # Install dependencies
 npm install

-# Copy environment file and add your API keys
+# Update Firebase config in firebase.ts with your own API keys
-cp env.example .env

-# Start the app
+# Then start the app
 npx expo start
 ```